tianocore-docs/edk2-DscSpecification/3_edk_ii_dsc_file_format/33_platform_dsc_definition.md

 The `[Defines]` section must appear before any other sections (except the header comment blocks).
 The remaining sections may appear in any order, however the EBNF, below, shows the recommended order.
-(The `[Libraries]` section is required if building EDK libraries and components in the context of an EDK II platform.)

 #### Summary